(Please note that this information below may change.)

-The PA Program does not offer advanced standing or accept transfer of credit from other PA programs or other graduate degree programs.
+The PA Program does not waive curriculum requirements or accept transfer of credit from other PA programs or other graduate degree programs.
 Admitted students, regardless of level of education, are required to complete all curriculum requirements.
 All relevant coursework required for graduation must be completed in the UNC Chapel Hill PA Program.

 3. If I am accepted into the PA program, may I defer my acceptance to the following year?

 No, the cycle of admission runs annually.
 Anyone wishing to defer acceptance will have to reapply to the program.

-4. Does UNC Chapel Hill require a supplemental application?
+4. Does UNC Chapel Hill require a supplemental application fee?
 If so, why?

 5. When and how will I be notified of the status of my application?

 The admissions process is complex and there is no single answer that applies to all applicants.
 Faculty members review all applications and recommend which applicants should be invited for an interview.
 Applicants who are interviewed should receive notice of their status within two weeks following the interview.
 During the time application materials are being received, no status updates are provided.
 Applicants who are not considered for interviews will receive notification to this effect at some point during the application period, after their application is reviewed by faculty.

 6. How many classes does the program accept each year?
 How many students?